 phpDocumentor offers a wide range of options for changing the look and feel of your documentation but almost all of

-is to specify a template using the option
+is to pick a template using the option

 $ phpdoc --template="clean" --template="checkstyle" -d . $ phpdoc --template="clean,checkstyle" -d .